AngeTenShi/POC-Spoofing-ARP-and-DNS/README.md

 Wait for your victim to connect on one a website specified in the dns_hosts variable and enjoy !

-The purpose of this program is only educative i'm not responsible of your way to usage it
+The purpose of this program is only educative i'm not responsible of your way to use it